Sunconure11/Sunconure-s-Roleplay-Items/README.md

 Crops: Amaranth, goji berries, devil's claw, echinacea, saffron, coffee, wildberries (red, green, blue, yellow, magenta), valerian, physalis

+Coin purse, has a small GUI, can store coins and other items.

 Loot table shenanigans

 Some things drop from leaves in addition to grass, ark style